Search: 3561 results

 And when they of Ashdod arose early on the morrow, behold, Dagon was fallen upon his face to the earth before the ark of the LORD.
 And they took Dagon, and set him in his place again.

-So they sent for all the lords of the Philistines to come together there, and said, What are we to do with the ark of the God of Israel?
-And their answer was, Let the ark of the God of Israel be taken away to Gath.
-So they took the ark of the God of Israel away.
+So they sent and gathered together all the lords of the Philistines unto them, and said - What shall we do with the ark of the God of Israel?
+And they said: To Gath, let the ark of the God of Israel go round.
+So they took round the ark of the God of Israel.

 Then said they, "What shall be the trespass offering which we shall reward him with?"
 And they answered, "Five golden arses with hemorrhoids and five golden mice, according to the number of the lords of the Philistines.
 For it was one manner of plague that was on you all, and on your lords too.